google-deepmind/concordia/concordia/examples/one_more_song/README.md

 The driver requires a new game for each complete journey; it does not reset, start, stop or silently substitute models.
 The fixture is deliberately scripted and always accepts.
 Its votes cannot validate negotiation quality.

+Every journey captures a Playwright `trace.zip` (open with `playwright show-trace`).
+On failure, `failure.json` preserves the error and available public state, with `failure.png` when capture is possible; the command still exits unsuccessfully.
+Treat traces as private: designer journeys can include component state, and all journeys include the entered conversation.
+Failure capture never starts a server or silently retries a simulation.